 Alongside Master Wang Fu Lai is Master Hoang Su Chun travelling the world teaching the Cheng Ming system.
 She too was taught by GrandMaster Wang Su Chin and was for many years his carer in his later life.
 Both Masters are absolute in the systems of Tai Chi Chuan, Hsing I and Ba Gua Zhang.
 We are very lucky to have such expert Coaches guiding and training us in the style of Cheng Ming Internal Kung Fu.

-David Zarb has been studying under Grandmaster Wang Fu Lai for the past 20 years.
+David Zarb has been studying under Grandmaster Wang Fu Lai for the past 23 years.
 He has an intimate knowledge of all aspects of the Cheng Ming system, and together with his wife Amelia travels to Taiwan for personal tuition 1-2 times per year.
 He also hosts Grandmaster Wang Fu Lai in Melbourne once a year running highly successful specialised training camps.
 David has been an international director of Cheng Ming International Kung Fu since 2016.

 Tai Chi Chuan